Join Us

 Ref: pcworld

-To put simply, CPU is the core component in a computing unit, which is responsible for processing and executing instructions.
+Simply put, the CPU is the core component in a computing unit, responsible for processing and executing instructions.
 It runs the operating system and applications, constantly receiving input from the user or active software programs.

-Now that you understand more about CPU, lets’ look at Microprocessor (MPU), Microcontroller (MCU) and Single Board Computer (SBC) in detail!
+Now that you have a basic understanding of the CPU, let’s look into Microprocessors (MPU), Microcontrollers (MCU), and Single Board Computers (SBC) in detail!

 What is a Microprocessor (MPU)?

-The Microprocessor (MPU) is also known as Micro Processing Unit, it is the central unit of a computer system that performs arithmetic and logic operations.
-It also incorporates the function of a CPU on an integrated circuit.
+The Microprocessor (MPU) is also known as a Micro Processing Unit, the central unit of a computer system, performing arithmetic and logic operations.
+It essentially functions as a CPU on an integrated circuit.

-MPU basically accepts binary data as the input, processes the data according to instructions stored in its memory, and provides results (also in binary form) as output.
+An MPU accepts binary data as input, processes it according to instructions stored in its memory, and provides results (also in binary form) as output.

-To understand how it works better, you can refer to a basic block diagram below:
+To understand how it works better, refer to the basic block diagram below:

 Ref: Javapoint

-As you can see, a microprocessor consists of an ALU, control unit and register array, Memory Unit:
+A microprocessor consists of an ALU, control unit, register array, and Memory Unit:

 • ALU (Arithmetic and Logical Unit): Performs arithmetic and logical operations on the data received from an input device or memory

-• Control unit: Controls the instructions and flow of data within the computer
+• Control unit: Controls instructions and data flow within the computer

 • Memory Unit: Stores data

-• Bus: Describe the set of conductors that transmit data or that address or control information to the microprocessor’s different elements.
-(MPU usually has 3 types: data bus, the address bus, and control bus.)
+• Bus: Set of conductors transmitting data, addressing, or control information to the microprocessor’s different elements (MPU usually has three types: data bus, address bus, and control bus)

-• Instruction Set: A series of commands that a microprocessor can understand, basically the interface between hardware and software.
+• Instruction Set: Series of commands that a microprocessor can understand, essentially the interface between hardware and software

-• Word Length: The number of bits in the processor’s internal data bus, an 8-bit MPU can process 8-bit data at one time.
+• Word Length: The number of bits in the processor’s internal data bus (an 8-bit MPU can process 8-bit data at a time)

 Categories of MPU